jimhigson/oboe.js-dissertation/main/main.md

 Introduction
 ============

-REST [@rest] is the use of HTTP much as it was originally intended but with the scope extended to include the transfer of data resources as well as hypertext documents.
-Whereas the rival technology SOAP [@soap] largely disregards HTTP's principled design by adopting the protocol as a transport for bootstrapping its own semantics, REST adopts all of HTTP's core phrasing.
+REST [@rest] is the use of HTTP much as it was originally designed but with the scope extended to include the transfer of data resources as well as hypertext documents.
+Whereas the rival technology SOAP [@soap] largely disregards HTTP's principled design by adopting the protocol as a transport on which it bootstraps its own semantics, REST adopts all of HTTP's core phrasing.
 This includes the HTTP methods for fetching, creating and modifying resources: GET, POST, PUT, PATCH, DELETE, and the locating of resources using URLs.
 Under HTTP's original design